hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 Click on the OK button on the Toolbar, or click on the Display tab, to complete and save your latest entries on the Edit tab.

-The Note Menu also has equivalent commands, with keyboard shortcuts, to add a New Note, Delete a Note, or to Undo Edits.
-Use the Undo Edits item before saving your entries, to undo any changes you've made on the Edit tab.
+The Note Menu also has equivalent commands, with keyboard shortcuts, to add a New Note or Delete a Note.

-<h2 id="view-your-notes-as-a-list">View Your Notes as a List</h2>
+## View Your Notes as a List

 The first half of the Notenik display shows all the Notes in your current Collection as a simple list, sorted by Title.

 You can navigate through this list using some of the buttons on the Toolbar:

 <ul>
-<li>&lt;&lt; Takes you to the first Note.</li>
+<li>The Home button takes you to the first Note.</li>
-<li>&gt;&gt; Takes you to the last note. </li>
 <li>&lt;&nbsp; Takes you to the prior note.</li>
 <li>&gt;&nbsp; Takes you to the next note. </li>
 </ul>

 Some of the same navigational commands are available under the Note menu, with handy keyboard shortcuts noted on the right.
 There you will also find a command to scroll the list so as to bring the currently selected Note into view at the top of the displayed Notes.

-Feel free to use the Notenik General Preferences to change the Notenik display from a horizontal split to a vertical split, or vice-versa.
-Sometimes it's more useful to have the list of Notes on the left, while at other times it may be more useful to have it appear at the top of the window.

-<h2 id="sync-your-notes">Sync Your Notes</h2>
+## Sync Your Notes

 Since a Collection of Notes lives on your local storage as a folder full of text files, it can be easily synced to the cloud and/or to other devices via a service such as [Dropbox](http://www.dropbox.com) or [iCloud](http://www.apple.com/icloud/icloud-drive/).
+Simply store your Collection somewhere in your Dropbox folder, or in your iCloud Drive folder.

-<h2 id="format-the-body-of-a-note-using-markdown">Format the Body of a Note using Markdown</h2>
+## Format the Body of a Note using Markdown

 [Markdown](http://daringfireball.net/projects/markdown/) is a simple syntax for formatting plain text files so that they can be easily read and written by humans, but also can easily be converted into HTML for use on the Web.
 If you'd like, you can use the Markdown syntax for formatting the body of each note.
 But it's not required.

 When you view a Note on the Display tab, you will see the Body Field Value converted to HTML using a Markdown parser.
 If you haven't used any special Markdown formatting, then the text will simply appear as you entered it.

-In fact, there is an option under the Note menu to generate HTML from the Body of a Note, and to either copy it to your system clipboard, in preparation for pasting the HTML somewhere else, or to store it in a file.
-You can even specify a preferred HTML folder for each of your Collections, in your Collection Preferences.

-Notenik uses the [Flexmark](https://github.com/vsch/flexmark-java) parser to convert from Markdown to HTML, and includes the Typographic, Tables and Definitions extensions.
+Notenik uses the [Down](https://github.com/iwasrobbed/Down) parser to convert from Markdown to HTML.

-<h2 id="add-other-fields-to-your-notes">Add Other Fields to Your Notes</h2>
+## Add Other Fields to Your Notes

 I've said that, at their most basic, each Note consists of a Title Field and a Body Field.
 But each Note can actually contain any number of fields.